sivepanda/FileJIT/frontend/FileJIT/README.md

-# Tauri + SvelteKit + TypeScript
+# Tauri + SvelteKit

-This template should help get you started developing with Tauri, SvelteKit and TypeScript in Vite.
+This template should help get you started developing with Tauri and SvelteKit in Vite.

 ## Recommended IDE Setup